 PHIL2340.
-Moral problems (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Moral problems (6 credits)

 Many practical problems give rise to moral controversies.
 Among the questions to be considered in this course are 'Should one person treat all others equally?'; 'Is abortion a type of killing, and is it acceptable?', 'Should certain types of pornography be banned?'; 'Can capital punishment be justified?'; 'Is it right to take affirmative action in favour of groups who have been discriminated against in the past?'; 'Should old people be helped to die, if that is what they wish?'.
 These are all 'large-scale' questions, but we shall also be discussing less grand, but no less important moral dilemmas that we each confront from time to time.

+Assessment: 100% coursework.

 PHIL2345.
-Social contract theories (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-In this course we study the major modern theories of social contract, starting with the seventeenth-century Leviathan of Thomas Hobbes, which places the state above its subjects.
+Social contract theories (6 credits) In this course we study the major modern theories of social contract, starting with the seventeenthcentury Leviathan of Thomas Hobbes, which places the state above its subjects.
 Later in the same century John Locke's Second Treatise of Government argued that the contracting parties to the state would seek protection of their property above all, and that they could dismiss a non-performing government, an inspiration for the American Revolution.
 Jean-Jacques Rousseau rejected the positions of Hobbes and Locke, basing his social contract on the will of all jointly to secure the common good, or 'general will'.
 John Rawls' A Theory of Justice in the twentieth century bases the democratic system on a conception of social justice grounded in equality of basic rights and regard for the least advantaged members of society.
 Assessment: 100% coursework.